Monday, April 30, 2012

 My Five Year Old Daughter and Her Children are Moving In

-We’re heading to Dollar Tree tonight after picking up all the big kids from track and drama practice.
-Kiki is fully prepared, armed with her life savings—$2.60—collected from random house discoveries and her first visit from the Tooth Fairy.
+We’re heading to Dollar Tree tonight after picking up all the big kids.
+K is fully prepared—armed with her entire life savings: $2.60, gathered from random house discoveries and her very first visit from the Tooth Fairy.

 Me: Houses cost a lot of money, honey.
 More than you can even count.